Some of the most freeing words in the world are, “I’m sorry. I messed up.”

 If you did absolutely nothing to cause any hurt that you are feeling, then you also have absolutely no way out.
 You are utterly a victim.

 Is that really what you want?

 But if life was something that happened to you in the past, then life is also something that is happening to you now.
-And that means that you have no control over anything.

 You can’t change anything.